 The seashore rocks at Portrush National Nature Reserve hide a tale of heated debate.

-The seashore rocks at Portrush National Nature Reserve hide a tale of heated debate around the very origins of rocks.
-This reserve was the battleground of two schools of thought on the origin of basalt when geology was being developed as a science 200 years ago.
-You can look for fossils in the rocks.
-These fossils unlocked the secret of how basalt is formed.
-The Portrush rock looks like basalt but has fossils in it.
-Further study of the rock and fossils revealed that it is not basalt, but sedimentary shale that had been baked hard by molten lava.
-This site is world famous because of its contribution to the evolution of geologic thought.
+Portrush National Nature reserve is a beautiful location which hides a tale of heated debate around the very origin of rocks.
+This particular site was the battleground of two schools who had different views and often debated on how basalt was formed when geology was being developed as a science 200 years ago.
+Visitors can look for fossils in these rocks, as these have helped unlock the secret of how basalt is formed.
+However, further study of the rock and fossils have revealed it is not basalt, but sedimentary shale which had been baked hard by molten lava.
+This reserve is known all around the world because of its contribution to the evolution of geologic thought.

-The nature reserve has more than geology to offer the curious visitor.
-The rock pools give you a fun opportunity to look for crabs, anemones, gobys, limpets and starfish up close.
+Moreover, this area definitely has more than geology to offer the curious visitor.
+The rock pools provide a fun opportunity to look for crabs, anemones, gobys, limpets and starfish up close.
 Watch for seals hauled out on the Skerries opposite the reserve and harbour porpoise may be glimpsed chasing fish just off shore.
-The best time to visit is during spring and summer for rock pooling and all year round for fossil viewing.
+The best time to visit would be during spring and summer for rock pooling and all year round for fossil viewing.

-There are toilet facilities, car parking and an indoor rock pool in Portrush Coastal Zone visitor centre as well as interpretation panels.
+Facilities include car parking, toilet facilities and an indoor rock pool in the Portrush Coastal Zone visitor centre as well as interpretation panels.